 - Maximum Temperature 250°C centigrade (oil heated platens)

 - Pressure, temperature and ram displacement can all be independently controlled

 - Fully programmable at the work station – for new parts/programmes

 - Full digital cure traceability data logging

-Our composite presses are utilised to produce complex aerospace composite press tooling components for highly demanding OEM customers.
+Our composite presses are utilised to produce complex aerospace composite press tooling components.
 The composite press moulding process enables faster cycle times which is better suited to volume production.